Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 #
 echo = `date` job $JOB_NAME done
 ```
-If you want exon only sequences, use `dna` instead of `supercontig`.

 ### 4. Species tree reconstruction
 There are multiple programs to infer species trees from gene trees.
 For example, [ASTRAL](https://github.com/smirarab/ASTRAL) is one of the statistically consistent summary methods to get species tree from gene trees.
 Gene trees can be obtained by RAxML or FastTree. `-i` input file, each gene tree on a separate line in newick format.
 To run ASTRAL, you need to have Java.